mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 [Daniel Lemire]([Daniel Lemire, Computer Science Professor](https://lemire.me/en/)) is a professor of computer science at TÉLUQ, who specializes in performance engineering.
 He is also a prolific [blogger](https://lemire.me/blog), and his posts are occasionally featured on Hacker News.
 If you somehow found your way to this blog, you are likely familiar with his writing.
 A few weeks ago, he posed the following question: ["How fast is rolling Rabin-Karp hashing?"](https://lemire.me/blog/2024/02/04/how-fast-is-rolling-karp-rabin-hashing/), for example as might be used in the Rabin-Karp string search [algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm).

 A friend and I had some extra time over the past couple of days, and we figured it would be fun to explore the problem.
-As it turns out, the algorithm is a good way to build and understanding for low-level performance optimizations, in particular the role of dependency chain latency.
+As it turns out, the algorithm is a good way to build an understanding for low-level performance optimizations, in particular the role of dependency chain latency.

 ## Notes